 Financial Sustainability—Partnership implements market-based solutions that have already or will attract a level of commercial investment and/or support.

 The P4G State-of-the-Art Partnership Awards recognize the world’s most innovative and successful multistakeholder partnerships in five Sustainable Development Goal (SDG) areas.
-The 2022 application process is now open and rolling.
 The global competition is open to partnerships in any country or combination of countries.
+Submit your application by July 31, 2022.

 At COP26, P4G announced Closing the Loop on Textile Waste in Kenya as 2021 State-of-the-Art Partnership of the Year for its innovative and inclusive approach to recycling textile waste.